 Deferred offering costs consisting of legal, accounting and filing fees relating to the IPO are capitalized.
-The deferred offering costs will be offset against offering proceeds in the period in which the offering is completed.
+The deferred offering costs were offset against the Company's IPO proceeds upon the closing of the IPO.

 Concentrations of Credit Risk and Other Risks and Uncertainties